Volograms/vol_cl_tools/README.md

 The most common use of these tools is to convert 3D captures of people made with the [Volu](https://www.volograms.com/volu) phone app into a common 3D model format (Wavefront .obj) so that you can import it in Unity 3D game projects, use for 3D printing, or in other creative projects.

-Tools can be built and run for GNU/Linux, MacOS, and Microsoft Windows environments.
+Tools can be built and run for GNU/Linux, macOS, and Microsoft Windows environments.

 ## Quick-Start - Turn a *Volu* Capture into a 3D Model You Can Use